 Instagram Accounts Must be Set Up to run Influencer Advertising

 In order to run influencer advertising (paid media) it is critical that you ask micro-influencers to set their Instagram account to 1 of 2 types: Creator or Business.
-Although it makes sense for the influencer to have a creator account, this limits advertising access for partner brands.
+Although it makes intuitive sense for the influencer to have a creator account, this limits advertising access for partner brands.
 Instagram Business Accounts are a brand’s best option for two reasons.
 For one, custom audience targeting.
 Business Accounts give you access to influencer audiences, allowing you to build custom and lookalike audiences.
 Second, Business Accounts integrate with third party apps, while Creator Accounts do not (goodbye, Hootsuite!).
 Although not as problematic as the above issues, most micro-influencers are not considered ‘eligible’ to use the Branded Content Tool.
-This is a barrier to gaining advertising permissions, however, there are tools, such as SocialCert by Lumanu, that allow you to whitelist the influencer without BCT access.
+This is a barrier to gaining advertising permissions.
+However, there are tools, such as Lumanu's SocialCert, that allow you to whitelist the influencer without BCT access.

 Although micro-influencers come with their own challenges, in most cases the benefits of working with them far outweigh the cons.
 For a side by side comparison of micro- and macro- influencers, see the infographic below.

 So, should I be using micro- or macro-?